4 Days in Croatia: The Best Itineraries & How to Plan Them

 The most famous clubs on the island include Carpe Diem, Splash, Hula Hula Beach Bar, and Falko Beach Bar.

-Between the partying, it’s worth visiting the main historical sites, like the Stari Grad plains, a UNESCO World Heritage Site, the Hvar theatre, which was constructed in 1612, and the Spanjola Fortress.
+Between the partying, it’s worth visiting the main historical sites, like the Stari Grad plains, a UNESCO World Heritage Site, the Hvar theatre, built in 1612, and the Spanjola Fortress.

 Option 4 – A National Park Tour Of Croatia: Krka & Plitvice